skybase-int/webapp/src/content/terms-to-deploy.md

 You acknowledge and agree that we have no control over, or liability for, the delivery, quality, safety, legality or any other aspect of any assets that you may transfer to or from a third party, and that we are not responsible for ensuring that an entity with whom you transact actually completes the transaction or is authorized to do so.
 If you experience a problem with any assets purchased from or sold to a third party through the Services, you bear the entire risk.

 You covenant that all activity and conduct in connection with your use of the Services, including any resultant transactions of the assets, will be in compliance with all applicable law, rules, regulations, requirements, guidelines and policies of any governmental or quasi-governmental body or regulatory agency, any self-regulatory organization and that you will not use the Services for any illegal or unlawful purpose.

 You will not violate any applicable law, including, without limitation, any relevant and applicable anti-money laundering and anti-terrorist financing laws and any relevant and applicable privacy and data collection laws.

 You acknowledge and affirm that you are not and have not been placed on any excluded or denied persons lists by any authority.

-You represent and warrant that you are not a resident of any of the following countries or regions (“**Prohibited Jurisdictions**”): Afghanistan, Belarus, Burma, Burundi, Central African Republic, China, Cuba, Democratic Republic of the

-Congo, Donetsk, Ethiopia, Guinea, Guinea-Bissau, Haiti, Hong Kong, Iran, Iraq, Kherson, Lebanon,

-Libya, Luhansk, Mali, Nicaragua, Niger, North Korea DPRK , Russia, Somalia, South

-Sudan, Sudan and Darfur, Syria, United Kingdom, Venezuela, Yemen, Zaporizhzhia, and Zimbabwe.
+You represent and warrant that you are not a resident of any of the following countries or regions (“**Prohibited Jurisdictions**”): Afghanistan, Belarus, Burma, Burundi, Central African Republic, China, Crimea, Cuba, Democratic Republic of the Congo, Donetsk, Ethiopia, Guinea, Guinea-Bissau, Haiti, Hong Kong, Iran, Iraq, Kherson, Lebanon, Libya, Luhansk, Mali, Nicaragua, Niger, North Korea DPRK , Russia, Somalia, South Sudan, Sudan and Darfur, Syria, United Kingdom, Venezuela, Yemen, Zaporizhzhia, and Zimbabwe.

 You represent and warrant that you will not transact with users in any Prohibited Jurisdictions or with any individuals sanctioned by OFAC, or sanctioned under EU or UK regulations.

 You do not and will not use Virtual Private Network (“VPN”) software, proxy server, or any other privacy or anonymization tools or techniques to circumvent any restrictions that apply to the Services, especially those which restrict the geographical availability of the Services.

 You acknowledge and waive any claim against us based on changes in law, regulatory inquiries, regulatory actions, or claims that limit our ability to provide access to the Services.

 You acknowledge that at any time, your access to the Interface may be suspended or terminated, or there may be a delay in your access or use of the Sky Protocol via the Interface which may result in the cryptocurrency assets diminishing in value or you being unable to complete a transaction.

 You acknowledge that we use data you submit using the Services through your wallet to detect, prevent and mitigate illicit or harmful activity and that we may share that data with blockchain analytics providers.
 We share this information with these service providers to allow them to help us to promote the safety, security, and integrity of the Services.

-Certain functionalities of the Web App, including the Sky Savings Rate, Sky Token Rewards, and Upgrade (for upgrading MKR to SKY only) are subject to geographical restrictions, and are not available in selected jurisdictions including the U.S. and Switzerland.
-Accordingly, users subject to the restriction are served a restricted version of the Web App (the “**Restricted Version**”) and are prohibited from accessing the restricted features.
+Certain functionalities of the Web App, including the Sky Savings Rate and Sky Token Rewards are subject to geographical restrictions and are unavailable in specific  jurisdictions including the United States and Switzerland.

+Furthermore, the Trade feature is explicitly restricted in all European Union member states.

+Users residing in these restricted jurisdictions are provided a limited version of the Web App and are expressly prohibited from accessing or attempting to access any restricted features.

 ## **1\.
 The Services**